ijaejun1025/Mood-lamp-using-Arduino/README.md

 # Mood-lamp-using-Arduino

-This is the Computer Architecture class(CIS 224) project using Arduino.
+This project uses an Arduino kit to create a mood lamp.

-Topic: Mood lamp using Arduino
+## Picture

-Picture
+## Video